Forest Green Rovers F.C.: Consecutive Relegations (2022–2024)

-In 2023–24, following relegation from League One, Rovers finished in the relegation zone again in League Two after finishing 24th, thus suffering the indignity of back-to-back relegations into the National League, ending their seven-year spell in the Football League.
+Dingley was soon replaced by David Horseman, who led the team at the start of the 2023–24 season.
+He was sacked in December 2023, and replaced by Troy Deeney, who at the time was a player at the club.
+Deeney was also sacked just 29 days following his appointment after publicly criticising his players and not winning a match during his six game tenure.
+He was replaced by Steve Cotterill.
+At the end of the season, Rovers finished in the relegation zone again in League Two after finishing 24th, thus suffering the indignity of back-to-back relegations into the National League, ending their seven-year spell in the Football League.

 National League

-Returning to the National League (formerly the Conference) for the 2024-25 season, Forest Green finished third in the table with 22 wins, 17 draws and seven defeats, managed by Steve Cotterill.
-This earned the club home playoff fixture versus Southend United, with the winner going to Wembley for the playoff final.
-The match ended in a 2-2 draw after extra time.
-Southend won on penalties.
+Returning to the National League for the 2024–25 season, Forest Green finished third in the table with 22 wins, 17 draws and seven defeats, managed by Steve Cotterill.
+This earned the club a home play-off fixture versus Southend United, which Southend won on penalties after the match was tied at 2–2 after extra time.

 Cotterill left the club on 24 June 2025.
-On 1 July 2025, Robbie Savage was appointed first team manager, joining from Macclesfield FC.
+On 1 July 2025, Robbie Savage was appointed first team manager, joining from Macclesfield.